Symmetric Ghost Lagrange Densities for the Coupling of Gravity to Gauge Theories: General setup

 \section{General setup}

-We start this article with a brief summary of the diffeomorphism-gauge BRST double complex, which was introduced in \cite{Prinz_5}.
-This includes the definitions of the diffeomorphism BRST and anti-BRST operators, as well as the gauge BRST and anti-BRST operators.
-Then we introduce the ghost conjugation and discuss its action on the diffeomorphism and gauge Lautrup--Nakanishi auxiliary fields.
-In particular, we shift them such that they become anti-Hermitian with respect to the associated ghost conjugation.
+We start this article with a brief summary of the diffeomorphism-gauge BRST double complex, which was introduced in \cite{Prinz_5}: This includes the definitions of the diffeomorphism, gauge and total BRST and anti-BRST operators.
+Then we introduce the ghost conjugations and discuss its action on the diffeomorphism and gauge Lautrup--Nakanishi auxiliary fields.
+In particular, we shift them such that they become anti-Hermitian with respect to their associated ghost conjugation.
+We refer to \cite[Section 2]{Prinz_5} for a detailed mathematical introduction to the fields as well as the above mentioned BRST and anti-BRST operators using graded supergeometry with cohomological and homological vector fields, respectively.
+Finally, we remark that the following constructions work on general spacetime manifolds with any dimension and structure constants of arbitrary compact semisimple Lie algebras.

 \enter